CMSgov/dpc-app/dpcclient/README.md

 # DPC Client

-dpcclient is an executable go command line program that helps you explore the DPC API before writing your own code.
+dpcclient is an executable Go command line program that helps you explore the Data at the Point of Care API before writing your own code.
 It follows the guidelines described in the [DPC Documentation](https://dpc.cms.gov/docs).

-This project contains executable files for macs and windows 10 machines.
+This project contains executable files for Macs and Windows 10 machines.
 If you have go 1.11 or better installed, you can also build the code yourself with the following commands:

 ```
 go get -u github.com/gbrlsnchs/jwt/v3
 go build
 ```

-To build a windows executable for those who need one:
+To build a Windows executable:

 ```
 env GOOS=windows GOARCH=amd64 go build